garrett-laroy-johnson/chaosmotic-systems-wiki/content/Lemna minEr.md

 Grounded in the principles of chaos theory, the project embraces the inherent unpredictability and interconnectedness of systems.
 Furthermore, it aligns with the concept of time’s irreversibility, a foundational idea in thermodynamics.
 As _[[Order Out of Chaos]]_ notes:

-> “As for thermodynamics, it is based on the distinction of two types of processes: reversible processes, which are independent of the direction of time, and irreversible processes, which depend on the direction of time" (Prigogine and Stengers, 12).
+> “As for thermodynamics, it is based on the distinction of two types of processes: reversible processes, which are independent of the direction of time, and irreversible processes, which depend on the direction of time."
+(Prigogine and Stengers, 12).

 This philosophical underpinning not only informs the scientific methodologies employed but also guides the narrative arc of the project.
 It emphasizes the irreversible and evolving nature of ecological and cultural systems, instilling a sense of urgency, purpose, and drive toward meaningful action.